pmean/build-website/text/05/ChanceWiki.md

 -   [chance.dartmouth.edu/chancewiki/index.php/Can\_you\_get\_fired\_over\_the\_wording\_of\_a\_questionnaire](http://chance.dartmouth.edu/chancewiki/index.php/Can_you_get_fired_over_the_wording_of_a_questionnaire)

-I\'ll make a few editing changes and additions over time, and it is possible that others may edit or add information as well.
-Editing, of course, could be as minor as fixing my spelling but it could go all the way to wholesale deletion of the entire article if the other contributors to ChanceWiki don\'t like it.
+I'll make a few editing changes and additions over time, and it is possible that others may edit or add information as well.
+Editing, of course, could be as minor as fixing my spelling but it could go all the way to wholesale deletion of the entire article if the other contributors to ChanceWiki don't like it.

 You can find an [earlier version][sim1] of this page on my [original website][sim2].